marcelomgarcia/mgnotes/databases.md

 ### Initializing a New Instance

-To initialize the new container with a MySQL dump file, start the container mount the directory with the dump file binded to the docker folder `/docker-entrypoint-initdb.d.` The installation of MySQL are mounted to another directory because we ingestion of the dump file was reaching the limit of Docker volume.
-The initialization of the container require extra parameters because the the dump file is very large (44GB) and the machine runnig Docker has high specs.
+To initialize the new container with a MySQL dump file, start the container mount the directory with the dump file bound to the docker folder `/docker-entrypoint-initdb.d.` The installation of MySQL are mounted to another directory because we ingestion of the dump file was reaching the limit of Docker volume.
+The initialization of the container require extra parameters because the the dump file is very large (44GB) and the machine running Docker has high specs.

 ```
 docker run \